kleopatra999/faq/answers.md

-Many people have suggested that Perl 6 is different enough from the previous Perl versions that we should consider renaming it, often also in the context of implying that Perl 6 hurts Perl 5 somehow.
+Many people have suggested that Perl 6 is different enough from the previous Perl versions that we should consider renaming it, often also in the context of implying that Perl 6 hurts Perl 5, s/shoehow/simply by having the same name and a larger version number.

 The main reasons that Perl 6 still has "Perl" in the name are: